dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 evaluation techniques and other embedding models.
 In fact, the `data.py` and `model.py` files used in this example are the same as the ones used in the script.

+## References

+- [1] Mikolov, Tomas, et al. “Distributed representations of words and phrases and their compositionally.”
+   Advances in neural information processing systems.
+2013.

+- [2] Bojanowski et al., "Enriching Word Vectors with Subword Information" Transactions of the Association for Computational Linguistics 2017